Galway International Rally

-The Galway Rally, Galway International Rally is an annual motorsport tarmac rallying event held in Galway, Ireland.
+The Galway Rally, or Galway International Rally, is an annual motorsport tarmac rallying event held in Galway, Ireland.
 Promoted and organised by Galway Motor Club, the rally was first ran in 1971.
 The Galway International Rally is the oldest International rally in Ireland.
 It has hosted the European Rally Championship stage every year between 1975 and 1982.
 In 1978 the Galway International Rally hosted the opening stage of the first Irish Tarmac Rally Championship.

 History

 The rally ran annually as an International event from its inception in 1971, with only few exceptions.
-In 2002 it was run under West International Rally name.
+In 2002 it was run under as the "West International Rally".
 For various reasons, the events did not run in 1983, 1987, 2003 and 2018.

-Galway Rally boasts as the first ever International Rally run in Ireland (1971), the first round of the European Rally Championship run in Ireland (1975), the first computer-generated result system (1975), the first round of the new Irish Tarmac Rally Championship in (1978), the first female Clerk of the Course, Bridget Brophy (1982), the youngest Clerk of the Course of an any International Rally, Mike Smith (1988).
+The Galway Rally was the first ever international rally run in Ireland in 1971.
+It was also the first round of the European Rally Championship run in Ireland (in 1975), introduced the first computer-generated result system (1975), represented the first round of the new Irish Tarmac Rally Championship (in 1978), saw the first female Clerk of the Course, Bridget Brophy (in 1982), and introduced the youngest Clerk of the Course of an any International Rally, Mike Smith (in 1988).